KnightJC/Jacks-Gym/README.md

 #### Content

-- Font was taken from Fontawesome and google fonts.
+- Font was taken from google fonts.
 - Social media icons were taken from font awesome too